Perrupi/energy-price-forecast/README.md

      - **Prophet**: A model designed for forecasting time series data with daily observations that display patterns on different time scales.

 3. **Asset Optimization**:
-   - After obtaining the predictions, the notebook provides approaches to optimize the battery asset to maximize revenue.
+   - After obtaining the predictions, the notebook provides approaches to optimize the battery asset to maximize revenue (but does not provide a functional code).

 ## Dependencies
 - Python 3.x